Layout Style

 Sex Addiction FAQ's

-The obsessive and compulsive behavior in the area of sexuality that, in common vernacular, gets described with the term, "Sexual Addiction," is a complex and often confusing area as awash in psychological confusion as it is in moral and ethical judgments.
+The obsessive and compulsive behaviour in the area of sexuality that, in common vernacular, gets described with the term "Sexual Addiction"" is a complex and often confusing area as awash in psychological confusion as it is in moral and ethical judgments.

 On the psychological side, the (very correct) removal of Sexual addiction from the DSM or ICD medical classifications of mental disorders was both very necessary and, at the same time, incredibly difficult for many struggling with sexual compulsivity to understand.

-On the other hand, enormous harm has been caused by the moralistic religious judgments and shame based systems of control that mark the Church's almost myopic focus on the impulse control issues that represent less than 10% of the problem.
+On the other hand, enormous harm has been caused by the moralistic religious judgments and shame-based systems of control that mark the Church's almost myopic focus on impulse control issues, which represent less than 10% of the problem.

-If you're looking for a path through that confusion towards a real sexual addiction treatment that has nothing to do with condeming lables or guilt based judgments, then Henze & Associates can offer you so much more:
+If you're looking for a path through that confusion towards a real sexual addiction treatment that has nothing to do with condemning labels or guilt based judgments, then Henze & Associates can offer you so much more:

 • Sex addiction counselling